 ProfessionalsBrian S. Hermann

-Deputy Chair of the Bankruptcy and Corporate Reorganization Department, Brian Hermann focuses on a range of restructuring and bankruptcy matters for both borrower and lender clients.
-He has extensive experience representing clients in complex out-of-court restructurings and chapter 11 cases nationwide and across a variety of industries.
-Brian also routinely represents clients in complex litigation arising out of chapter 11.
+Deputy Chair of the Restructuring Department and a member of the firm’s Management Committee, Brian focuses on a range of restructuring and bankruptcy matters for both borrower and lender clients.
+He has extensive experience representing clients in complex out-of-court restructurings and chapter 11 cases nationwide and across various industries and routinely represents clients in complex litigation arising out of chapter 11.
 A member of the Media, Sports and Entertainment Group, he also has developed a sub-specialty working on a number of music, media and entertainment company restructurings and related matters.

 Awards and Recognitions

-Brian is recognized by Chambers USA, The Legal 500, The Best Lawyers in America and Super Lawyers in the area of bankruptcy and corporate restructuring.
-Clients praise him as “masterful with his clients and in his strategy,” drawing attention to his “very commercial thinking and very strong technical skill.”
-Brian was recognized as a 2018 “Thought Leader” in restructuring and insolvency by Who’s Who Legal.
+Brian is recognized by Chambers USA, in which clients praise him as “masterful with his clients and in his strategy,” drawing attention to his “very commercial thinking and very strong technical skill.”
+He is recognized as a “Leading Lawyer” by The Legal 500, a “Thought Leader” by Who’s Who Legal and a highly regarded practitioner by The Best Lawyers in America, and he was named in Lawdragon’s inaugural list of “500 Leading U.S. Bankruptcy & Restructuring Lawyers.
 Brian is also listed as a Featured Dealmaker in The Deal’s Bankruptcy Law Firm Power Rankings for individual lawyers.

-- An unofficial committee of noteholders of Tidewater Inc. in connection with a restructuring of the company’s approximately $2.04 billion of debt pursuant to a prepackaged chapter 11 plan;
+- An unofficial committee of noteholders of Tidewater, a leading provider of offshore service vessels in the global energy industry, in a restructuring of the company’s approximately $2 billion of debt pursuant to a prepackaged chapter 11 plan;

-- The Official Committee of Unsecured Creditors of Paragon Offshore plc in the company’s chapter 11 case;
+- The Official Committee of Unsecured Creditors of Paragon Offshore in the company’s chapter 11 case;

-- The ad hoc committee of certain first lien senior secured creditors of Texas Competitive Electric Holdings Company LLC in the company’s chapter 11 case involving approximately $32 billion of secured and unsecured debt;
+- The ad hoc committee of certain first lien senior secured creditors of Texas Competitive Electric Holdings Company, an electric utility provider, in the company’s chapter 11 case involving approximately $32 billion of secured and unsecured debt;

-- An informal committee of holders of notes issued by Linc USA GP and Linc’s postpetition lenders in connection with the company’s prepetition restructuring efforts and subsequent chapter 11 case;
+- An informal committee of holders of notes issued by oil and gas company Linc USA and Linc's postpetition lenders in the company's prepetition restructuring efforts and subsequent chapter 11 case;

-- Holders of pass through certificates issued to finance certain leveraged lease and sale-leaseback transactions of coal-fired power plants operated by GenOn Mid-Atlantic, LLC and NRG REMA, LLC, non-debtor subsidiaries of GenOn Energy, Inc., one of the ten largest wholesale power generation companies in the United States, in connection with GenOn’s ongoing restructuring efforts; and
+- The holders of pass through certificates issued to finance two separate leveraged lease transactions of certain coal-fired power plants operated by GenOn Mid-Atlantic and NRG REMA, subsidiaries of GenOn Energy, one of the 10 largest wholesale power generation companies in the United States, in GenOn’s restructuring efforts; and

 MINING AND METALS

-- An ad hoc group of certain first lien debtholders of Arch Coal in connection with Arch Coal’s restructuring through a pre-arranged chapter 11 case and certain related postpetition financing;
+- An ad hoc group of certain first lien debtholders of Arch Coal, a leading producer and marketer of coal in the United States, in Arch Coal’s restructuring through a prearranged chapter 11 case and certain related postpetition financing;

-- An ad hoc committee of certain secured noteholders of Armstrong Energy, Inc., a coal mining company with operations in the Illinois Basin region of Western Kentucky, in connection with the company’s restructuring efforts;
+- The ad hoc committee of first lien noteholders of Armstrong Energy, a thermal coal mining company with operations in the Illinois Basin region of Western Kentucky in the company’s chapter 11 case;

-- An informal committee of holders of notes issued by Xinergy Corp. and Xinergy’s postpetition lenders in connection with the company’s prepetition restructuring efforts and subsequent chapter 11 case;
+- An informal committee of holders of notes issued by Xinergy, a producer of thermal and metallurgical coal with mining operations in West Virginia and Virginia, and Xinergy’s postpetition lenders in the company’s prepetition restructuring efforts and subsequent chapter 11 case;

-- The ad hoc committee of unsecured noteholders of Essar Steel Algoma Inc. in a cross-border restructuring in which the company raised over $1.2 billion in connection with a comprehensive recapitalization and refinancing of its debt;
+- An ad hoc committee of unsecured noteholders in a cross-border restructuring of Essar Steel Algoma, one of Canada’s largest integrated steel manufacturers, in which the company raised over $1.2 billion in a comprehensive recapitalization and refinancing of its debt;

-- An ad hoc group of holders of senior secured notes issued by Mirabela Nickel Limited, an Australian company with nickel mining operations in Brazil, in connection with the company’s restructuring efforts and Australian receivership proceeding; and
+- An ad hoc group of holders of senior secured notes issued by Mirabela Nickel, an Australian company with nickel mining operations in Brazil, in the company’s restructuring efforts and Australian receivership proceeding; and

-- An ad hoc committee of certain unsecured noteholders of Thompson Creek Metals Company Inc., a mining company primarily focused on copper, gold, and molybdenum with operations in the U.S. and Canada, in connection with the company’s restructuring efforts.
+- An ad hoc committee of certain unsecured noteholders of Thompson Creek Metals, a mining company primarily focused on copper, gold, and molybdenum, with operations in the U.S. and Canada, in the company’s restructuring effort.

 CONSUMER, RETAIL AND TECHNOLOGY

-- An ad hoc committee of senior secured noteholders of Gibson Brands, Inc., an iconic American manufacturer of guitars, other musical instruments and professional audio equipment, in connection with the company’s pre-negotiated chapter 11 case, including the negotiation of a prepetition restructuring support agreement and the provision of $135 million of debtor-in-possession financing;
+- An ad hoc committee of senior secured noteholders of Gibson Brands, an iconic American manufacturer of guitars, other musical instruments and professional audio equipment, in the company’s prenegotiated chapter 11 case, including the negotiation of a prepetition restructuring support agreement and the provision of $135 million of debtor-in-possession financing;

-- An ad hoc group of holders of secured notes issued by the holding company that owns Toys “R” Us’s international business in the cross-border restructuring of Toys “R” Us and certain of its subsidiaries and providing debtor-in-possession financing;
+- An ad hoc group of holders of prepetition secured notes and DIP notes issued by the holding company that owned Toys “R” Us’s international business in (a) the restructuring of Toys “R” Us and certain of its subsidiaries through concurrent proceedings in the U.S. and multiple foreign jurisdictions and (b) the provision of $455 million of debtor-in-possession financing, the proceeds of which were used to fund the company’s international businesses;

-- An ad hoc group of term loan lenders in connection with the pre-arranged chapter 11 restructuring of ATD Corporation, the largest replacement tire distributor in North America.
-The company’s plan provided for the restructuring of over $2 billion of debt including the extension and modification of its term loan facility and equitization of its senior subordinated notes;
+- An ad hoc group of term loan lenders in the prearranged chapter 11 restructuring of American Tire Distributors, the largest replacement tire distributor in North America.
+The company’s plan provided for the restructuring of over $2 billion of debt, including the extension and modification of its term loan facility and equitization of its senior subordinated notes;

-- The ad hoc group of certain noteholders of Toys “R” Us, Inc. in connection with an out-of-court debt for debt exchange;
+- The ad hoc group of certain noteholders of Toys “R” Us in an out-of-court debt for debt exchange;

-- The bondholders of Nortek, Inc. in the company’s prepackaged chapter 11 reorganization, which cut Nortek’s total debt by roughly $1.3 billion;
+- The bondholders of Nortek in the company’s prepackaged chapter 11 reorganization, which cut Nortek’s total debt by roughly $1.3 billion;

-- Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands in connection with all aspects of its chapter 11 case; and
+- Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands all aspects of its chapter 11 case; and

-- Simon Property Group, L.P., a leading retail real estate ownership, management and development company, as the largest owner of the joint venture that purchased substantially all of the assets of the apparel and accessories brand Aéropostale in a sale under section 363 of the Bankruptcy Code.
+- Simon Property Group, a leading retail real estate ownership, management and development company, as the largest owner of the joint venture that purchased substantially all of the assets of the apparel and accessories brand Aéropostale in a sale under section 363 of the Bankruptcy Code, and as a landlord in the company’s chapter 11 case.

 FINANCIAL AND OTHER SERVICES

-- An ad hoc group of prepetition first and second lien lenders to Catalina Marketing Corporation, a leading provider of personalized digital media solutions, in connection with the company’s chapter 11 cases;
+- An ad hoc group of crossover lenders to Catalina Marketing, a leading provider of personalized digital media solutions, in the company’s prepackaged chapter 11 cases;

-- The ad hoc group of certain bondholders of iPayment Inc. and iPayment Holdings, Inc. in connection with an out-of-court exchange; and
+- The ad hoc group of certain bondholders of iPayment and iPayment Holdings in an out-of-court exchange; and

-- The bondholders of CIT Group Inc. in connection with a $3 billion rescue loan that bridged the company to the first successful bankruptcy of a bank holding company and the largest prepackaged bankruptcy ever completed.
+- The bondholders of CIT Group with a $3 billion rescue loan that bridged the company to the first successful bankruptcy of a bank holding company and the largest prepackaged bankruptcy ever completed.

-- An ad hoc bondholder group in connection with successfully resisting a consent solicitation by certain Freeport-McMoRan companies and negotiating and closing an exchange offer on more favorable terms;
+- An ad hoc bondholder group with successfully resisting a consent solicitation by certain Freeport-McMoRan companies and negotiating and closing an exchange offer on more favorable terms;

 - The Official Committee of Unsecured Creditors of Tronox Incorporated in its chapter 11 cases; and